Beliavsky/Fortran-with-ChatGPT/Arrays.md

 ---
 **How do I get the elements of array x satisfying a condition, for example being positive?**

 ChatGPT gives a wrong answer.
-The right answer is to use `pack` intrinsic function, as in the expression
+The right answer is to use the `pack` intrinsic function, as in the expression
 ```
 pack(x, mask = x > 0)
 ```